Manufacturing and Industrial · Customer Experience

 We map the existing field service workflow inside manufacturing, identify the high-volume, high-structure tasks, and build an AI agent that handles those tasks while routing low-confidence cases to a human reviewer.
 The build connects to your ERP, MES, QMS, runs against a labelled test set, and ships behind a reviewer queue before it sees production traffic.
 We then operate it, measure first time fix rate, travel time, SLA attainment, and service margin, and improve it weekly.

-What does it cost to automate field service for a manufacturing company?+
+What does it cost to automate field service for manufacturing teams?+

 What is the best AI agent for field service in manufacturing?+